One-com/node-httperrors/README.md

         throw new httpErrors.ImATeapot('Dude...');
     }

-The error type is exposed as a true property on the instances, so your error handling code becomes quite readable (and you can avoid using instanceof):
+The CamelCased error name is exposed as a true property on the instances, so your error handling code becomes quite readable (and you can avoid using instanceof):

     if (err.NotFound) {
         // ...